ericsonga/APCSAReview/_sources/HiddenFiles/topic-1-8-toggle-write-code.rst

         :practice: T
         :autograde: unittest

-        Write code that should calculate and print the number of months it would take you to save $500 if you make $50 a week.
+        Write code that calculates and prints the number of months it would take you to save $500 if you make $50 a week.
 Make sure your answer is a double.
         ~~~~
         public class Test1
         {